 T: 020 7241 7456 or 0207254 6251 (extension 6657) E: firstname.lastname@example.org

 Open Monday- Friday 10.00-16.00.
-Please leave a voicemail if the line is busy.
-We’ll get back to you in two working days.
+We receive a high volume of calls so please leave a voicemail if the line is busy.
+We will get back to you within two working days.

 If you want local information about the programme contact our team coordinators

 South Yorkshire: Kim Warner 07587633163

 How to access the service independently

 Parents can choose to attend the course independently of the family courts to help with the difficulties separated families often face.
 This is known as a Dispute Resolution or DRSPIP.
 There is a fee to attend of £99.

 If you contact us at email@example.com we will arrange a time to speak with you to ensure the programme is suitable for you.
 If it is, we will offer you a range of course dates and locations, confirm a date and send you additional information to help you understand how the course will help you.

 What parents say about the programme